dmaul12/brew-search/README.md

 ERD:
 ![alt text](images/ERD.png "ERD")

-##Unsolved Issues
-The saved breweries repopulates the whole list of breweries instead of just the one.

 ##References and Special Thanks
 * Rails authentication- codecademy tutorial on how to add user, signup, login, and logout.
 [Codecademy](https://www.codecademy.com/learn/rails-auth)